mozilla/bedrock/docs/attribution/0001-analytics.rst

 to do.
 This data-attribute can be used on either ``<button>`` or ``<a>``.
 Links can go to or away from the site, a button might trigger a JS function instead of going away from the page, that's still a cta.

 The attribute ``data-cta-text`` must be present to trigger the event.
-All links to accounts.firefox.com must also use cta-type.
+All links to accounts.mozilla.com must also use ``data-cta-type``.

 +-----------------------+----------------------------------------------------------------------------------+
 | Data Attribute        | Expected Value                                                                   |